 Searching for the best drug and alcohol treatment in Arkansas?
 You may be asking yourself: "Should I attend a treatment outside of Arkansas?
 Do I need medical detox or I can go directly to rehab?"
 While there are several different forms of drug treatment in Arkansas, most people feel that the most effective are residential drug treatment programs.
-The advantage of the inpatient drug treatment programs contrary to the outpatient drug rehab programs is that the addict is basically locked down.
-They cannot get access to any drugs or alcohol while they are in the program.
+The advantage of the inpatient drug treatment programs is the length of time the individual has to handle their addiction as well as the inability to access any drugs or triggers while enrolled on the program.

 Long-Term Substance Abuse Rehab in Arkansas

 Long-term drug and alcohol treatment will be any type of program that will last 30 days or more.
 Inpatient long-term drug rehab programs in Arkansas can help addicts break the cycle of addiction.
-This will be a place where the patient will live, during their treatment, and it is a safe and supportive place for the addict.
+This will be a place where the patient will live during their treatment, and it is a safe and supportive place for the addict.
 When you abuse drugs for so long, it can be difficult to treat the addiction quickly.
-Long-term drug rehabilitation can provide the best options for addicts, work through detox, and offer an effective drug treatment process.
+Long-term drug rehabilitation can provide the best options for addicts, typically offering a detox at the facility to ensure they are delivering an effective drug treatment process.
 When you are able to eliminate the outside interference from other things in your life, it can make the rehabilitation process much easier.
 A long-term drug rehab center will ensure the focus is placed on identifying the destructive habits and patterns connected to the addiction.
 Substance abuse does affect many people throughout the state of Arkansas.
 Some of the commonly abused drugs in Arkansas do include marijuana, amphetamine, prescription drugs, and cocaine.
 Prescription-drug addiction is a dangerous problem for someone to struggle with.

-Between 2010 and 2011, the state of Arkansas was among the top ten states for non-medical pain reliever abuse.
+In 2017, the state of Arkansas was among the top ten states for non-medical pain reliever abuse and as per an Arkansas Epidemiological State Profile of Susbtance Abuse, Arkansas has the largest number of individuals ages 12-17 abusing pain relievers compared to the rest of the country.
 Long-term drug treatment can be an effective approach to treat prescription-drug addiction.
-The National Institute on Drug Abuse reported that in 2017, there were 188 overdose deaths because of opioids, which does include prescription opioids.
-This is a rate of 6.5 deaths per 100,000 persons.
+The National Institute on Drug Abuse (NIDA) reports that there were 208 overdose deaths because of opioids, which includes prescription opioids.
+This is a rate of 7.4 deaths per 100,000 persons.
 Synthetic drugs such as fentanyl have been much of the problem, and this type of drug is made in a lab, overseas, and there is no way of knowing how potent the dosage will be.
-Prescription pain reliever addiction has also been an issue within the state and in 2017, pharmacies throughout the state wrote 105.4 prescriptions for every 100 persons, per the NIDA report.
-This is two times greater than the national average and does contribute to many opioid pain reliever addictions.
+Prescription pain reliever addiction has been an issue within the state and in 2018, providers throughout the state wrote 93.5 prescriptions for every 100 persons, per the same NIDA report.
+This is two times greater than the national average and is contributing to many opioid pain reliever addictions.
 This type of addiction can be difficult to treat.
 Before an addict can attend a long-term drug rehab center in the state, they will have to go through medical detox.
 Medical detox in Arkansas or anywhere else will ensure they can withdrawal safely off the drugs they are taking and can make a smooth transition into a long-term drug treatment center.
 Regardless of what type of addiction it may be, a long-term drug rehab center will be the best form of treatment to handle the problem.

 There are several different types of residential drug programs in Arkansas.
 The first thing that the addict needs to decide is if they are going to get the treatment from a long-term or short-term program.
 The long-term programs in Arkansas usually have the most success rates, but they are not for everyone.
-The long-term programs, which can last for several months, are also quite expensive.
+The long-term programs, which can last for several months, can also be quite expensive depending on the center.

 The more popular choice is short-term drug rehab programs in Arkansas.
 These programs usually last for about a month and should be followed up with an intensive outpatient counseling program.